Surf-N-Code/noia-node-terminal/README.md

-Noia Node guide on Ubuntu using terminal only
+Noia Node guide on Ubuntu using terminal only UPDATED 2019-08-11
 ==================

 This is a quick tutorial for those wanting to host a NOIA node on a virtual box for example.
 I have used Vultr for this purpose and setup a Ubuntu 16.04 VM.